bzigterman/bzigterman.github.io/resume.md

 - Experience with HTML, CSS, Git and Markdown
 - Basic knowledge of JavaScript, C, R and Python programming languages
+- Skilled with spreadsheets, whether making easily-legible charts or finding trends with pivot tables

 ## [Clips]({{ site.baseurl }}/clips)